All Episodes

 The best election coverage available on your radio dial.

-Big debate on Sunday, Town Hall style.
+Big debate on Sunday, town hall style.

-Because, you know, we're all following this hurricane that I guess is pounding Jacksonville in the Jacksonville area right about now.
+I hope they ask this question because, you know, we're all following this hurricane that I guess is pounding Jacksonville in the Jacksonville area right about now.

-And it's been it did hug.
+And it's been, it did hug.

-If there's one area where it seems that it's gonna hit, it looks like it may be Charleston in South Carolina, but right after this, it's heading up to Georgia and Savannah before we get to the Carolinas.
+If there's one area where it seems that it's going to hit, it looks like it may be Charleston in South Carolina.

 But, you know, speaking to supporters in Tampa, Florida, Hillary says climate change is wreaking havoc on communities all across America.

-It's not the last one that's gonna hit Florida giving given what's happening with the climate.
+And then she warns that, you know, about the hurricanes, that's not the last one that's going to hit Florida, given what's happening with the climate.

-We have hard hurricanes.
+We have hurricanes.

 Go check the history.

-I'll ask Joe Bastardi, our hurricane expert at the bottom of the hour when it comes to protecting our country against natural disasters and the threat of climate change.
+When it comes to protecting our country against natural disasters and the threat of climate change, Donald Trump is unfit and unqualified.

 Well, what's a bigger cut?